 The U.S. Forest Service works internationally for what we can contribute—and for what we can gain.
 The agency seeks to foster sustainable natural resource management, biodiversity conservation, and disaster preparedness & response throughout the world.
 Through international engagement, the U.S. Forest Service supports American forestry interests while exposing the agency’s workforce to new ideas and experiences.
-We always work collaboratively with partners who include host-country governments, international environmental organizations, other U.S. government agencies, private sector firms and local organizations.
+We always work collaboratively with partners which include host-country governments, international environmental organizations, other U.S. government agencies, private sector firms, and local organizations.

 Our goals are to:

-- Combat illegal logging: the U.S. Forest Service works with a variety of partners to combat illegal logging, thus leveling the playing field in international trade for legitimate timber producers.
-This is crucial, as worldwide trade of forest products is estimated to exceed $1 trillion per year, approximately 15 percent of it from illegally harvested wood.
+[collapsed title= Combat Illegal Logging] The U.S. Forest Service works with a variety of partners to combat illegal logging, thus leveling the playing field in international trade for legitimate timber producers.
+This is crucial, as worldwide trade of forest products is estimated to exceed $1 trillion per year, with approximately 15% from illegally harvested wood.
 The artificially low price of the illegally harvested timber leads to an imbalance in world markets.
-Ultimately, illegal harvest of forest products harms the U.S. economy by making our forest product companies less competitive, and also negatively impacts U.S. jobs.
+Ultimately, illegal harvest of forest products harms the U.S. economy by making American forest product companies less competitive, and negatively impacts U.S. jobs.
 Internationally, illegal logging leads to environmental degradation, disrupted trade and market access, and unsustainable economic development.[/collapsed]